svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 The workflow for identifying a catalyst starts with our backend using machine learning to seek out articles with strong sentiment and significance.
 This is combined with the monitoring of price fluctuations to notify analysts of a potential catalyst.
 It will be up to responsive and anonymous Research Community members to decide whether to notify the community of a catalyst or not by flagging it.
 There will also be an option for the research community to push their own custom catalysts which may be based on existing news in the web feed or not, which could later also be listed on the marketplace.
 Within Svandis mechanisms exist so that when there is a critical mass of online users, they may act on their own and interact solely with the platform to make decisions with their fellow users.

 In many cases there will be price fluctuations without any single identifiable cause.
 We can retrospectively rationalize these fluctuations, however the specific cause is still unknown.
-This is the Black Swan catalyst, which will be available for users to tag on any price fluctuation driven catalyst.
 By tagging these events we gain a better understanding of what portion of large market movements can actually be attributed to a concise occurrence.

-To sum up the active workflow, the backend server will be watching for changes of, for example, +/- X% swings over past hour or day in the token price, depending on the historical volatility of the token.
+To sum up the active workflow, the backend server will be monitoring for changes of, for example, high pourcentage swings over past hour or day in the token price, depending on the historical volatility of the token.
 If a price swing of this intensity is detected, machine learning algorithms will start analysis.
 It will analyze the quantity of news stories, the bearish/bullish sentiment (we want to correlate up-swings with bullish sentiment, for example), and significance levels for the news stories.
 If there is a significant economic fluctuation that can be attributed to an increase in news and relevant sentiment, the system will add the most relevant tags and content to the catalyst.
-If the solution cannot pinpoint a specific group of tags to describe the catalyst event occuring, the catalyst will be flagged as a Black Swan catalyst.
+If the solution cannot pinpoint a specific group of tags to describe the catalyst event occuring, the catalyst will be flagged.

 ## Heatmaps and Groups